 Similarly, a careful look at the Torah makes it clear that Onan’s sin was not wasting seed either.
 What the Torah says is that Onan did not want to fulfil the mitzvah of levirate marriage.
 He avoided impregnating Tamar because he “knew the progeny would not be his”, and the reason he spilled his seed on the ground was “in order not to give seed to his brother”.
 The sin here was not the act of wasting seed, but rather disrespecting his own brother, and refusing to fulfil the mitzvah of levirate marriage.

 Such is the opinion of Tzror haMor (Rabbi Abraham Saba, 1440-1508), and we see similar comments by Sforno (Rabbi Ovadiah ben Yakov, 1475-1550).
 Chizkuni (Rabbi Hezekiah ben Manoach, c.
 1250-1310) goes even further, saying that Onan was really out to increase his share of land, for if he would have fulfilled the mitzvah, the child would receive Er’s portion of land, and if not, then Onan would be the inheritor.
-From these commentaries, and the Torah’s own simple reading, we can definitively conclude that the sin was not the wasting of seed itself but the evil ulterior motives behind it, especially the disrespect for a brother.
+From these commentaries, and the Torah’s own simple reading, we can definitively conclude that the sin was not the wasting of seed itself but the evil ulterior motives behind it, especially greed and disrespect for a brother.

 All of this is right in line with the Torah’s persistent theme of brothers failing to love each other, starting with Cain and Abel and continuing through Isaac and Ishmael, Jacob and Esau, Joseph and his brothers, and Yehuda’s sons.
 The Torah takes every possible opportunity to remind us to love each other wholeheartedly (as we are all brothers), and that tragedies always befall the Jewish people when we lack brotherly love—as our Sages explicitly state countless times.

 Going back to the subject at hand, nowhere else in the Torah is wasting seed an issue.
 The Torah does state that a man who has an “emission” is impure for purposes of going to the Temple.
-What he must do is bathe in water, and wait until the evening for the impurity to go away (Leviticus 15:16).
+What he must do is immerse in water, and wait until the evening for the impurity to go away (Leviticus 15:16).
 No other punishment is prescribed, irrespective of why the man might have the emission.

 Spilling Seed, or Spilling Blood?